ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/step_by_step_instructions/cardboard_box_step_by_step.md

 The Bowl should be a 10" circumference 6" deep plastic bowl.

-These bowls cost around 50 cents or so.

 By cutting the access door into the bottom of the box, on the side of the box, we enable easy access to changing the nutrient bowl.

 Because the box is sealed, it is very strong and the plant that we place at the top of the box will now have much more support.